Negronii/MyNotes/uni-subjects/COMP90050ADBS/readme.md

 ## Crash recovery – Steps
 1. **Analysis phase**
-- Transaction table
+- Transaction table, When you meet “End”, remove the transaction in Transaction table
 - Dirty page table
 2. **Redo phase (top - bottom)**
 - tart from the smallest number in Dirty page table – x
-- For each **CLR or update **log record (exclude “commit”, “abort”, “end”, “checkpoint”), check **if the page is in Dirty page table && LSN >= x && pageLSN < LSN** (assume manually pageLSN if you don’t know and reset pageLSN after redo)
+- For each **CLR or update** log record (exclude “commit”, “abort”, “end”, “checkpoint”), check **if the page is in Dirty page table && LSN >= x && pageLSN < LSN** (assume manually pageLSN if you don’t know and reset pageLSN after redo)
 - Then, for these record, redo the action for LSN
 3. **Undo phase (bottom - top)**
 - For the transactions which are in Transaction table, need to be undone